The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 Nope.

-You get hit with an intense compulsion to do something—anything—to escape the discomfort.And wouldn’t you know it… the very thing that can deliver just the right kind of relief... yeah, it’s still sitting right there beside you.
+You get hit with an intense compulsion to do something—anything—to escape the discomfort.And wouldn't you know it… the very thing that can deliver just the right kind of relief... it's sitting right there next to you.

 None of this means you're flawed or a bad person, by the way.

 On the contrary.
-This is you reacting on an instinct.
-It's a survival instinct that kicks into high-gear when it senses a threat.Sitting down and doing the work?
+This is you reacting on instinct—a survival mechanism that kicks into high gear when it senses a threat.Sitting down and doing the work?
 That takes time and effort.
-It’s just too risky.
+Too risky.
 As far as your primitive brain is concerned, stress and anxiety mean you could die.
-You need the quickest, easiest, surest path to relief, and you need it now.
+You need the quickest, easiest, surest path to relief… and you need it now.

 Source: Michael Sweater comics, posted to Reddit by the author.